orxfun/orx-meta/docs/6_Summary.md

 # Summary

-I have been working on the [orx-local-search](https://crates.io/crates/orx-local-search) crate.
+I have been working on the [orx-local-search](https://github.com/orxfun/orx-local-search/) library.
 As operations research (OR) practitioners, we are moving towards solutions and algorithms that are flexible in handling various combinations of real-life constraints.
-Due to the huge number of possible combinations, the only way to achieve this is to properly define the composition.
-However, we cannot sacrifice performance while doing so since performance is always important in optimization algorithms.
+Due to the huge number of possible combinations, the only way to achieve this is to conveniently define the composition.
+However, as performance is always important in optimization algorithms, we cannot sacrifice performance while doing so.

 This led to the observations and approach discussed in a talk about [composing zero cost abstractions in route optimization](https://orxfun.github.io/talk-composing-zero-cost-abstractions-in-route-optimization/).

-However, the ideas discussed here are not specific to route optimization.
-The generalization led to the `queue` module of the [orx-meta](https://crates.io/crates/orx-meta) crate.
+And the generalization of the idea led to the `queue` module of the [orx-meta](https://crates.io/crates/orx-meta) crate.

 To summarize its use cases.

 Having a queue of statically-typed heterogeneous elements has some advantages:

 * Boxing is not necessary.
-* We can use it as a kind-of ad-hoc struct.
+* We can use it as an incremental ad-hoc struct.
 This gives us a generic builder that we can use for any struct.

 These are available by the types defined in the queue module (`orx_meta::queue::*`).